thelia-modules/HealthStatus/Readme.md

 ```

 > [!CAUTION]
-> If you're running Thelia version 2.4 or lower, you need to add the following code to services.xml for the EventListener to work, but also on slightly older modules. ( In Thelia 2.5 and newer modules, the EventListener is automatically detected with autowiring. )
+> If you're running Thelia version 2.4 or lower, you need to add the following code to config.xml for the EventListener to work, but also on slightly older modules. ( In Thelia 2.5 and newer modules, the EventListener is automatically detected with autowiring. )

 ### Example
 ```xml